SkriptError/KohiHQ.tk/README.md

 # KohiHQ Website
-this is the kohiHQ.net Website Source Code if you want it here you go please just credit me for fixing it.
+this is the kohiHQ.tk Website cuz Richland School Distict blocked KohiHQ.net for so F.